Lao Chong: Legends

-The Chiang Mai Chronicle recounts that when King Anuruddha of Pagan convened the monarchs of neighboring cities to establish a new era, the rulers along the Kok River had no king.
-Thus, Indra sent the celestial being Lao Chok Devaputra down to earth via a “silver ladder” from Mount Yugundhara, descending to the Doi Tung area beneath a Jujube tree.
+Legends contained within several Northern Thai Manuscripts recounts that when King Anuruddha of Pagan convened the monarchs of neighbouring cities to establish a new era, the rulers along the Kok River had no king.
+Thus, Indra sent a Devaputra named Lawachanga Devaputra, mentioned by the Ngeonyang Chiang Saen Chronicle and Phayao Chronicle to be the reincarnation of Pu Chao Lao Chok, down to earth via a “silver ladder” from Mount Yugundhara, descending to the Doi Tung area beneath a jujube tree.
 Standing on a silver platform below the tree, the deity transformed into a human form.
-The local people then proclaimed him the first monarch.
+The people of Wiang Prueaksa then proclaimed him the first monarch.
 Another version identifies him as the leader of a Tai tribe that migrated from the “Chok” region (southern China).
-The name “Pu Chao Lao Chok” is interpreted as “the one with many hoes” (chok meaning Hoe), referring to his practice of lending tools to villagers for farming.